hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 ### Figures

 A neat feature of knitr is how much simpler it is to generate figures.
 For the most part, you don’t need to do anything.
 If a code chunk produces a figure, it will automatically be produced and inserted into the final document.
 A single chunk can support multiple plots, and they will be arranged in squares below the chunk in RStudio.
 There are a few code chunk options commonly used for plots.
-For example, to easily resize the figures in the final report you can specify the `fig.height` and `fig.width` of the figure when setting up the code chunk.
+For example, to easily resize the figures in the final report, you can specify the `fig.height` and `fig.width` of the figure when setting up the code chunk.

 <img src="../img/r-figure.png">